|Full-Time Annual Tuition||Mandatory Fees*||Total|

 Pharmacy: Undergraduate pharmaceutical sciences students pay a program fee of $1,375 per semester commencing in their third year.
 Pharm D students pay a program fee of $3,250 per semester commencing in their third year.

-Music Fee: Students taking applied music courses, except for composition, are charged an additional fee of $400 for a one-credit course (half hour of a private lesson per week) and $800 for courses offering two, three, four, or six credits (one hour of a private lesson per week).
+Music Fee: Students taking applied music courses are charged an additional fee of $400 for a one-credit course (half hour of a private lesson per week) and $800 for courses offering two, three, four, or six credits (one hour of a private lesson per week).
 Applied music courses for which students are charged an additional fee are MUS 110, 210, 310, 410, and 510.

 Course Fee: A course fee may be charged for certain undergraduate and graduate courses.
 The fee is $25 for a Tier I course, $55 for a Tier II course, and $75 for a Tier III course.
 Please check the class notes to determine which fee applies.